 To learn more about this and related topics, you may want to attend the following webinars: Opportunity Amidst Crisis – Buying Distressed Assets, Claims, and Securities for Fun & Profit and Help, My Business is in Trouble!][i]
 All viable alternatives to maximize value are worthy of consideration when financially distressed companies are on the verge of insolvency.
 Options other than assignments for the benefit of creditors lie outside of the purview of this article, but are discussed at length in Strategic Alternatives for Distressed Businesses (West, 2012).

 Steve San Filippo is the founder and principal of San Filippo & Associates.
 He has over 30 years of management experience providing restructuring, rebuilding, remaking, and transformational leadership to privately owned companies.
-Steve has assisted clients globally across a wide range of industries.
-During the past five years, he has served as chairman and chief…
+Steve has assisted middle-market clients on a global basis across a wide range of industries and in a variety of leadership roles.
+He…

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.